loschtreality/NineTracks/docs/README.md

 and sufficient CSS styling:

 - [x] Hosting on Heroku
-- [ ] New account creation, login, and guest/demo login
+- [ ] New account creation, login, and guest/demo login.
-- [ ] Play Bar which follows user navigation
+- [ ] Play Bar which follows user navigation and continuously plays selected playlist.
-- [ ] Playlists with Pictures
+- [ ] Playlist creation, song uploading, playlist deletion.
+Playlists can be liked and commented on.
-- [ ] Playlist search by tags & title
+- [ ] Search entirely by tags (everything is a tag).
-- [ ] Users ability to comment on, create, and destroy playlists
+- [ ] Users ability to comment on, create, and destroy playlists.
-- [ ] Continuous play for current playlist
+- [ ] User profile page
 - [ ] [Production README](../README.md)

 ## Design Docs